David Howell (chess player): 1998–2007: Chess prodigy to Grandmaster

 The extensive coverage he received as the UK's most gifted young chess player also spread to appearances on Breakfast TV, Blue Peter, Nickelodeon, Good Morning America, and several local news programmes.
 At a televised awards show for Britain's most talented youngsters, he was presented an award by Patrick Moore.

 Progress was perhaps more measured during his early to mid-teens, but Howell continued to meet all the milestone challenges, first gaining the International Master title, and culminating in becoming a grandmaster at the age of sixteen, the youngest ever in the UK.
 Along the way, he performed well at the Hastings knockout-style tournament (2004–5 edition), where he was eliminated at the quarter-final (round 5) stage by the strong Polish GM Bartosz Soćko.

-Despite his sustained efforts at the chequered board, he continued to study for his French, German (fluent in both) and Maths A-levels, at Eastbourne College.
+Despite his sustained efforts at chess, he continued to study for his French, German (fluent in both) and Mathematics A-levels, at Eastbourne College.

 He obtained the three norms required for the title Grandmaster (GM) between 2004 and 2007; these comprised the 4NCL team tournament (season 2004/5), the CCA-ICC International at New York City 2005 and Stockholm's Rilton Cup 2006/7.
-In this latter tournament he tied for second place, qualifying for the grandmaster title on 5 January 2007, aged 16.
+In this last tournament he tied for second place, qualifying for the grandmaster title on 5 January 2007, aged 16.
 By doing so, Howell broke Luke McShane's record as the youngest grandmaster ever from the UK, set in 2000, by six months.